BradleyA/docker-security-infrastructure/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project, Thank you
-title: Feature request - [enter brief description]
+title: "Feature Request - [enter command if available] - [enter brief description]"
 labels: new command/service
 assignees: BradleyA

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when:

     ->